-For hypothermic patients it is wise to feel for a pulse at the carotid pulse for at least one minute, before declaring the patient pulseless.
+For hypothermic patients it is wise to feel for a pulse at the carotid pulse for at least one minute, before declaring the patient pulseless and therefore commencing Cardiopulmonary Resuscitation (CPR).
 This is because in severe hypothermia the pulse may be slow, faint and very difficult to feel.

 - There are obvious lethal injuries present

 - Chest wall depression is not possible (due to a rigid, frozen chest)

 - Any signs of life are present (e.g. pulse, breathing, movement)

 - Stop at suspicion of hypothermia in any group member.

 - Treat as an emergency – seek urgent rescue and evacuation if severe hypothermia is suspected.

 - Reassure the patient and check other group members.

 - Handle the patient extremely gently at all times.